 Randy Rieman has had a love affair with the spoken word for over 40 years.
-For 33 consecutive years, he has shared his passion for poetry with audiences at the National Cowboy Poetry Gathering, where he is considered one of the foremost reciters of both classic cowboy poetry and traditional Australian bush poetry.
+He has shared his passion for poetry with audiences as a regular performer at the National Cowboy Poetry Gathering, where he is considered one of the foremost reciters of both classic cowboy poetry and traditional Australian bush poetry.
 He has also been known, on occasion, to pick up his guitar and share a song from his life with horses and stockmen.
 Randy is currently headquartered on a ranch at the base of the Big Belt Mountains, near Cascade, Montana.
 He spends a fair bit of time conducting horsemanship, ranch roping and cattle-handling clinics around the United States and Europe.
 When the snow flies, you'll likely find him inside braiding fine rawhide reatas and hondos.
-Randy has released two CDs as well as the DVD Four Strands Of Rawhide featuring legendary horseman and braider Bill Dorrance. http:/www.randyrieman.com
+Randy has released two CDs as well as the DVD Four Strands Of Rawhide featuring legendary horseman and braider Bill Dorrance. http://www.randyrieman.com

 Paul Zarzyski - Great Falls, MT

-Paul Zarzyski, veteran of 32 consecutive Gatherings and recipient of the 2005 Montana Governor’s Arts Award for Literature, has written poetry for two-thirds of his lifetime, so far, on this planet alone.
+Paul Zarzyski, veteran of 34 consecutive Gatherings and recipient of the 2005 Montana Governor’s Arts Award for Literature, has written poetry for two-thirds of his lifetime, so far, on this planet alone.
 Even before his short 15-year stint as a rodeo bareback bronc rider, he wrote, unbeknownst to him at the time, Rodeo Poetry, as his approach to the page has always been to “take that extra tuck and let the lingo buck.”
-Along with his ten books and 6 spoken-word CDs, Paul, thanks to Ian Tyson’s encouragement in the early Elko years, has co-written numerous songs, most recently with Hal Cannon of 3hattrio and music producer Jim Rooney.
-His latest book and companion double-CD are both titled Steering With My Knees—which Paul deems“thee definitive metaphorical image of living a wild-West life as a wild writer writing/riding wildly into the far-out wilds of the Cowpoke Cosmos mind.” http://www.paulzarzyski.com/
+Along with his ten books and 6 spoken-word CDs, Paul, thanks to Ian Tyson’s encouragement in the early Elko years, has co-written numerous songs, most recently with Hal Cannon of 3hattrio and Gail Steiger.
+His latest book and companion double-CD are both titled Steering With My Knees—which Paul deems “thee definitive metaphorical image of living a wild-West life as a wild writer writing/riding wildly into the far-out wilds of the Cowpoke Cosmos mind.” http://www.paulzarzyski.com/